RaulPPelaez/Naga_KeypadMapper/README.md

 As an alpha version, there might be bugs.

 ## CONFIGURATION
-The configuration file `mapping_xx.txt` has the following syntax:
+The configuration file `keyMap.txt` has the following syntax:

+    "config="<configName> set the name of the following config.
+The initial loaded config will always be <configName> = defaultConfig .

     <keynumber> - <option>=<command>